-The program offers up to five awards: one top award of $20,000 and up to four honourable mention awards of $5,000 each.
+The program offers up to three awards: one top award of $20,000 and up to two honourable mention awards of $10,000 each.
 The financial awards can be invested in the adult literacy program and/or applied to operating expenses.

-Developed in 2007, the Canadian government’s Office of Literacy and Essential Skills works to support adult Canadians to improve their skills employment and community and national participation.
+Employment and Social Development Canada works to support adult Canadians to improve their skills employment and community and national participation.

 Eligible organizations and their partners that address employability issues, workplace issues and/or fill knowledge gaps for adult literary and essential skills are encouraged to apply for these funding opportunities.

 Funding requests come from a variety of sources including Call for Concepts (CFCs), Call for Proposals (CFPs) and occasionally, unsolicited proposals.

 Corporate Foundation Grants and Funding Programs

 Corporate funding can make up a substantial amount of revenue for your organization, but oftentimes it can take a lot of effort to identify appropriate corporate funders and put together a proposal.
 Depending on the corporation, there may be multiple funding opportunities – from small grants to large donations for programming.
 Check out this list of corporate funding programs from Charity Village.